 The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the financial statements can be found on pages 41-75 of this report.
+The notes to the financial statements which can be found in the financial section of this report.